Hawker Typhoon: Switch to ground attack

 At Mortain, in the Falaise pocket, a German counter-attack (Operation Luttich) that started on 7 August threatened Patton's break-out from the beachhead; this counter-attack was repulsed by 2nd Tactical Air Force Typhoons and the 9th USAAF.
 During the course of the battle, pilots of the 2nd Tactical Air Force and 9th USAAF claimed to have destroyed a combined total of 252 tanks.
 Only 177 German tanks and assault guns participated in the battle and only 46 were lost – of which nine were verified as destroyed by Typhoons, four percent of the total claimed.

 However, after-action studies at the time were based on random sampling of wrecks rather than exhaustive surveys, and the degree of overclaim attributed to Typhoon pilots as a result was statistically improbable in view of the far lower known level of overclaim by Allied pilots in air-to-air combat, where claims were if anything more likely to be mistaken.
 Allied and German witness accounts of Typhoon attacks on German armour indicate that RPs did kill tanks with fair probability.
 Horst Weber, an SS panzergrenadier serving with Kampfgruppe Knaust south of Arnhem in the later stages of Operation Market Garden, recalled that, during a battle with British 43rd Wessex Division on 23 September 1944, "We had four Tiger tanks and three Panther tanks ...
 We were convinced that we would gain another victory here, that we would smash the enemy forces.
 But then Typhoons dropped these rockets on our tanks and shot all seven to bits.
 And we cried...
 We would see two black dots in the sky and that always meant rockets.
 Then the rockets would hit the tanks which would burn.
 The soldiers would come out all burnt and screaming with pain."
+Stuart Hills, a tank commander, was in an armoured column that was ambushed by a Tiger tank on 2 August 1944.
+The air officer accompanying them called up four Typhoons off the cab-rank to attack the Tiger and Hills recorded “…the [Typhoons] came in, very low and with a tremendous roar.
+The second plane scored a direct hit and, when the smoke cleared, we could see the Tiger lying on its side minus its turret and with no sign of any survivors.
+It was an awesome display of firepower…”